wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/model-driven-app-solution/includes/3-data-model.md

 > [!div class="mx-imgBorder"]
 > [![Diagram showing the model-driven app data model depicted in tables and relationships.](../media/diagram-data-model.png)](../media/diagram-data-model.png#lightbox)

-In the preceding image, number one represents a one-to-many relationship, and number two represents a many-to-many relationship
+In the preceding image, number one represents a one-to-many relationship, and number two represents a many-to-many relationship.

 As indicated in the diagram, you will be creating four different tables in Dataverse to be the base for your model-driven app data model.
 Additionally, you will add the following elements to the app: